luposdate3000/luposdate3000/documentation/README-performant-kotlin.md

   This decreases the binary size.
   This increases the compile-speed, because there are no generated/exported functions.
 * "private" <br/>
-  functions and classes are ok, but dont use "private" fields, because they introduce getters and setters if they are used within private functions in the context of an lambda-call
+  functions and classes are ok, but dont use "private" fields, because they introduce getters and setters if they are used within private functions in the context of an lambda-call.
 * function pointers<br/>
   Be careful.
   This creates (multiple) additional objects.